Updated March 2, 2023

 2. What are the different types of data models?

 We have three different types of data models.
 They are

-The level of complexity or difficulty and details increases from conceptual data model to physical data model.
-On the other hand, the conceptual data model shows a very basic high level of design while the physical data model gives a very detailed view of design.
+The complexity or difficulty and details increase from the conceptual data model to the physical data model.
+On the other hand, the conceptual data model shows a fundamental high level of design, while the physical data model gives a very detailed view of design.

 There are three types of relationships in a data model.
 They are

 Generally, in a data model, we have parent tables and child tables.
 And they both are connected by a relationship line.

 If the presence of an entity or row in a child table depends on a row or entity in a parent table, then the relationship is represented by a thick line by connecting these two tables.
 This is called Identifying relationships.

 If the primary key attributes of the parent should not become the primary key attributes of the child, then the relationship is represented by dotted lines by connecting these two tables.
 This is called a Non-identifying relationship.